-Last stone advantage in the first end (hammer), will be decided by a draw to the button following each team's nine (9) minute pre-game practice.
-Within one (1) minute following the pre-game practice and the Umpire's announcement, a player from the team will deliver a stone (full sweeping allowed) and the closest draw to the button between the two teams will receive last stone advantage in the first end.
-Stones not delivered within the time allotted by the umpire will be assigned a distance of 185.40 cm - the stone must reach the nearer tee line before time expires (199.60 if a laser measure is used).
+Last stone advantage (hammer) in the first end will be decided by a draw to the button following each team's nine (9) minute pre-game practice.
+Two different players from each team will each deliver a stone towards the home end (full sweeping allowed, one player must hold the target broom) and the better total distance of the two draws between the two teams will receive last stone advantage in the first end.
+The first player will deliver the clockwise rotation and the second player will deliver the counterclockwise rotation.
+A stone delivered after the practice time has elapsed and prior to the announcement, or thrown with the incorrect turn, or not delivered within the time allotted by the umpire (the stone must reach the nearer tee line before the time expires) will be assigned 199.6 cm.
+Only the four 'game' players are allowed on the ice surface during the determination of hammer.